hammer-mt/thumb/README.md

 - **cases**: a dictionary of variables to input into each prompt template (default: `None`)
 - **runs**: the number of responses to generate per prompt and test case (default: `10`)
 - **models**: a list of OpenAI models you want to generate responses from (default: [`gpt-3.5-turbo`])
+- **async_generate**: a boolean that denotes whether to run async or sequentially (default: `True`)

-If you have 10 test runs with 2 prompt templates and 3 test cases, that's `10 x 2 x 3 = 60` calls to your LLM.
-Be careful: these can add up quickly!
+If you have 10 test runs with 2 prompt templates and 3 test cases, that's `10 x 2 x 3 = 60` calls to OpenAI.
+Be careful: particularly with GPT-4 the costs can add up quickly!

 Langchain tracing to [LangSmith](https://smith.langchain.com/) is automatically enabled if the `LANGCHAIN_API_KEY` is set as an environment variable (optional).